LundSoftwares/ESPtoNRtoSigK/README.md

 # ESPtoNRtoSigK
+# This repo is Depricated due to the release of SensESP v2!

 A simple, yet effective, way of sending data from an ESP866 based units (Wemos, NodeMCU and so on) all the way to a SignalK path of you choice.
 Or just handle warnings and notifications straight into Node Red if you want.

 Data flow: I/O Sensor -> ESP8266 -> Wifi -> Node Red -> SignalK